dwrensha/gitlab-sandstorm/README.md

     bundle exec foreman start

-To enable the openLDAP server, see the instructions in the README
+To enable the OpenLDAP server, see the OpenLDAP instructions in this readme.

-END Post-installation

 ## Development